Every cold needs a great strategy

-There is no cure for the common cold, but there are benefits from certain medications at certain times.
+There is no cure for the common cold, but there are clinically-proven benefits from the right medications at the right times.

-For Days 1 to 3, all four medications are used according to the above Strategy.
+For Days 1 to 3 (the first 72 hours), all four medications are used according to the above strategy.

-For Days 4 to 7, if a specific symptom has cleared, discontinue use of the medication treating that symptom.
+For Days 4 to 7, once a specific symptom has cleared, discontinue use of the medication-treating-that-symptom.

-Note: Use all of the zinc lozenges (6 per day for 3 days).
+Note: Use all of the zinc lozenges (6 per day for the first 72 hours).
 For the other medications, more tablets are provided than needed, in the event you misplace a tablet.

 COLD RELIEF LOZENGES: Zinc Lozenges